sch1991/zero-run-encoder-gui/ZeroRunEncoder.GUI/Readme.txt

 # Warning :
 - This program is an ANSI application.
 Any Unicode characters you enter may be displayed as '?'.
-- When manually typing a path, the input is limited to 259 characters and only English characters are allowed..
+- When manually typing a path, the input is limited to 259 bytes.
+(Caution when using 2-byte characters)
 - For paths that contain non-English characters, please use the drag-and-drop feature.

 # Auther : ESonia